ankushgoel27/fern/README.md

 ### 🌿 Documentation

-Fern provides first class support for generating documentation, ranging from [fully featured documentation websites](https://docs.vellum.ai/api-reference/generate) to Postman Collections.
-This allows you to always keep your documentation, API and Postman collections in sync with ease.
+Fern provides first-class support for generating documentation, ranging from [fully featured documentation websites](https://docs.vellum.ai/api-reference/generate) to Postman Collections.
+This allows you to always keep your documentation, API, and Postman collections in sync with ease.

 Generating API documentation is part of our cloud offering.
 If you're interested in trying out this service, [get in touch!](mailto:hey@buildwithfern.com)